Compaction Factor Test

 Compaction factor = Weight of Partially Compacted Concrete(Wp) / Weight of Fully Compacted Concrete(Wf)

-1. Compaction Factor of Concrete is found out to be =
+1. Compaction Factor of Concrete is found to be =

 2. The vertical difference between the top of the mould and the displaced original center of the top surface of specimen…………mm.

-Why Compaction Factor Test if More Important than Slump Test for Workability of Concrete
+Why Compaction Factor Test More Important than the Slump Test for the Workability of Concrete

 Relation Between Slump Test Result and Compaction Factor Test Result

 |Workability||Slump in mm||Compaction Factor|

 |Stiff||0 to 25||0.75|